geolffreym/Syrup/readme/ABOUT.md

 The domain-specific representation of the information on which the application operates.
 The model is another name for the domain layer.
 Domain logic adds meaning to raw data.
 Model is where the application’s data objects are stored.
 The model doesn’t know anything about views and controllers.
 When a model changes, typically it will notify its observers that a change has occurred.

-In Syrup models are data resources, which are obtained through data entry forms.
+In Syrup models are data resources, which are obtained through data entry forms, and are handled by the "controller".

 Templates